AdamEssenmacher/MemoryToolkit.Maui/README.md

 - The `Element` has been unloaded and is not (or no longer) hosted within a `Page` (e.g. a `ControlTemplate` that was just swapped out).
 - The `Element` is hosted within a `NavigationPage` that has been unloaded (this can be temporarily ignored; see the 'Advanced Use' section below).

-Out of the box, MemoryToolkit.Maui uses this definition to automatically apply leak monitoring, prevention, and compartmentalization features.
+Out of the box, MemoryToolkit.Maui uses this definition to automatically apply leak monitoring and low-destruction handler disconnection.
+Compartmentalization is opt-in.

 This definition is likely incomplete (we probably need to consider things like nested modal navigation and tabbed pages), but I think it's a good starting point.
 In cases where this definition doesn't apply (e.g. cached pages), MemoryToolkit.Maui still offers tools so developers can take direct control over monitoring and managing component lifecycles.

 ## How does TearDownBehavior work?
-While quite effective, `TearDownBehavior.Cascade` is an extremely destructive tool.
-As such, it's important that you understand what it does.
-If it runs prematurely, it _will_ bork your app.
+`TearDownBehavior.Cascade` runs when MemoryToolkit.Maui believes a view is done.
+The default strategy is intentionally low-destruction, but `Compartmentalize` is much more invasive and should only be used when you understand what it clears.

-### Phase 1) Clearing BindingContext
+### Phase 1) Handler disconnection
-`TearDownBehavior` clears the `BindingContext` from views automatically, which helps prevent leaks from spreading to view models.
-This also tends to 'whack' the view into a near-default state, which can avoid a certain class of memory leaks.
+By default, `TearDownBehavior` calls MAUI's built-in `DisconnectHandlers()` extension when a view appears to be done.
+This is the least destructive V2 strategy and does not clear managed references such as `BindingContext`, `Content`, or `Parent`.

-### Phase 2) Compartmentalization
+### Phase 2) Optional compartmentalization
-The behavior next does its best to remove any references each view has to other views.
+When `Strategy="Compartmentalize"` is set, the behavior also clears binding contexts and removes references each view has to other views.
 It does this by setting certain properties to null (such as `ItemsSource`, `Content`, and `Parent`) and calling `ClearLogicalChildren()`.
-If this step fails to remove references to other objects, the leak will spread.
-I expect that this process will improve as MemoryToolkit.Maui matures.
+If this step fails to remove references to other objects, the leak can still spread.

-### Phase 3) Handler Cleanup
+### Phase 3) Per-control cleanup hook
-V2 defaults to MAUI's built-in `DisconnectHandlers()` behavior. `Compartmentalize` still clears the surrounding MAUI object graph before disconnecting handlers.
+In `Compartmentalize` mode, `TearDownBehavior.OnTearDown` runs before each element's handler is disconnected.
+Use this only for targeted control state cleanup that is safe to run when the view is done.

 # Sample App
 A sample MAUI project is included that demonstrates the severity of the issue, along with the toolkit's ability to detect and eliminate it. **The demonstration is meant to be run on iOS.**